goolu0623/NTU_2023S_DIP/README.md

 # NTU-2023F-DIP

 There are four assignments and 1 final term project during this class.

-This repo includes the source codes of my homeworks the term projects.
+This repo includes the source codes of my homeworks and the term projects.